fablabnbg/tronxy-xy100/doc/maximizing_print_area.md

 tightening the 4 thumb screws under the table.
 The available Z-end stop adjustment can compensate for that.

-2. Upper movement is blocked by the print head hitting the buttons of the display.
+2. Upper movement is blocked by the print head hitting the buttons of the display already at a height of 65mm.
 We re-mount the display, so that the buttons protrude only 1mm through the top plate, and the display itself is flush. parts/display-spacer.stl has a range of spacers, long and short in some variation.

+The remaining obstacle is two rounded acrylic pieces colliding 5mm before the brass nuts would hit the top cover.

 Optimizing the front edge
 -------------------------